DHTMLX/docs-suite/docs/form/api/combo/combo_getvalue_method.md

 @descr:

-The method returns the current string value, if *multiselection:false* is set or the multiselection config is not defined, otherwise - returns an array of string value of a Combo control.
+The method returns the current string value, if either *multiselection:false* is set or the multiselection config is not defined, otherwise - returns an array of string values of a Combo control.